Parle net profit rises 15% in FY19, months after company warned of layoffs citing drop in demand

 "We have multiple biscuit brands that are aimed at mid- and low-income consumers which form the core consumer base of a category such as ours, and we are hoping the GST increase will be rolled back if the government wants to revive demand," the company official had said.

 Founded in 1929, Parle Products employs around 1 lakh people.
 Parle has 125 manufacturing units as well as 10 company-owned facilities.
-The companyemploys 1 lakh people, and operates 10 company-owned plants, in addition to 125 third party manufacturing facilities.
+The company employs 1 lakh people and operates 10 company-owned plants, in addition to 125 third party manufacturing facilities.

 Parle, which also has started making other savouries, dominates the low-end biscuit market.